-Heather’s new book How to Work the Film & TV Markets: A Guide for Content Creators is set to be published by Focal Press/Routledge this June while her Story$elling: How to Develop, Market and Pitch Film & TV Projects will be published in April of 2018 by Michael Weise Productions.
+Heather’s new book How to Work the Film & TV Markets: A Guide for Content Creators is set to be published by Focal Press/Routledge on July 28, 2017, while her Story$elling: How to Develop, Market and Pitch Film & TV Projects will be published in April of 2018 by Michael Weise Productions.

-For over two decades, Heather has served as an international keynote speaker, teacher, moderator, panelist and custom workshop facilitator for film and TV markets, festivals, writers workshops, colleges and universities and Chambers of Commerce around the globe.
-Her next StoryTellers on WalkAbout creative adventure weeklong retreat will be in Lucca (Tuscany), Italy this September.
+For over two decades, Heather has served as an international keynote speaker, teacher, moderator, panelist and custom workshop facilitator for film and TV markets, festivals, writers workshops, colleges and universities and Chambers of Commerce around the globe, including creative adventure weeklong retreats such as StoryTellers on WalkAbout.

 Ms. Hale was the Independent Film and Television Alliance’s Industry Liaison for the 2013 American Film Market.
 IFTA (the non-profit that runs the AFM) approved her as a qualified independent producer to pitch projects to NBC/Universal for their annual development fund.